aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-mybatis-transaction-management.md

 ```

 ### Defining the Aspect Class
-Define the Aspect with the ID "sampleTxAspect" explicitly to prevent automatic creation by `SampleSqlSession`.
+Explicitly define the Aspect with the ID "sampleTxAspect" to prevent `SampleSqlSession` from creating it automatically.
 ```java
 @Component
 @Bean(lazyDestroy = true)